a-n-rose/a-n-rose.github.io/_posts/2018-09-26-english-speech-to-ipa.md

 3) with or without overlap

-To give you an idea of what the IPA stress symbol and window shift/ overlap conditions looks like, let's take the saying *forever young* as an example.
+To give you an idea of what the IPA stress symbol and window shift/ overlap conditions look like, let's take the saying *forever young* as an example.
 Here is what the IPA translation looks like:

 Original tranlsation (i.e. with a space between the words)
 ```